Azordev/backend-template/.github/ISSUE_TEMPLATE/Bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Tests/Checklist**
-Add the steps to check that the bug is already fixed and program is run correctly

 **Additional context**
 Add any other context about the problem here.